lawetcetera/1L_fall_outlines/leg_reg/Attack Outline/Regulation/Substantive Validation.md

 1. ==STEP ONE of the Cheveron Test is to ask whether Congress has spoken to this legal question== such that no gap is left for the agency to fill with its own interpretation.
 Address whether the agency has given a reason for its interpretation and whether Congress has explicitly disapproved of this interpretation.
 Turn to tools of [[#Statutory Interpretation]] to check whether Congress's intent was clear.
 	 *  **NOTE**: For [[#^563656|major questions]], Congress's silence is an implicit exclusion.
 It would have had to speak to a given issue to communicate its intent to include it.

 	1. IF THERE’S A GAP → Thus, Congress has not spoken to this legal question.
-Turning to Step Two, the question is whether the agency’s interpretation is reasonable in light of the statute’s text and purpose, see [[Babbitt]].
+Turning to Step Two, the question is whether the agency’s interpretation is reasonable in light of the statute’s text and purpose, see [[Babbit]].

 	1. IF THERE’S NO GAP → Thus, Congress has spoken to this legal question.
 But assuming that Congress had not done so, we would turn to Step Two […^go to “if there’s a gap” path].